-If an International-Level Athlete or National-Level Athlete in IWF's Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing, by giving six (6) months prior written notice to IWF and their National Anti-Doping Organization.
+If an Athlete in the IWF's Registered Testing Pool or Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Out-of-Competition Testing, by giving six (6) months prior written notice to IWF and their National Anti-Doping Organization.

 WADA, in consultation with IWF and the Athlete's National Anti-Doping Organization, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Athlete.
-This decision may be appealed under Article 13.
+This decision may be appealed under Article 13.27